m3dwards/parity-website/content/posts/2020-02-06_parity-supports-four-local-firms-to-transact/index.md

 #### “Being a Parity member gives Repc the opportunity to purchase marketing support without using pounds.”

 The relationship was brokered through Parity who had identified that they both shared a similar set of values.
 Kinetic is a pioneering firm that has worked on environmental programmes in the past.
 Repc is a social enterprise that has over 20 years experience delivering environmental projects in the UK and around the world.
 Both companies were really excited to use our innovative technology.
-Our mobile application is very intuitive, but because of the novelty Parity supported the transaction.
-Stuart was happy to walk them through our app and once the doubts were cleared transaction happened.
+Our mobile application is very intuitive, but because of the novelty of the platform, Parity supported the transaction.
+Stuart was happy to walk them through our app and once the doubts were cleared, the transaction happened.

 #### “Both companies were really excited to use our innovative technology.”